COMHIS/kungliga/antagomir/topic.md

 ### Publication topic

 We also have the publication_topic field.
+The links are invalid if the lists are empty.